flutter/flutter/sdk/README.md

 animation frame.
 Each animation frame, the framework calls `build` on all the dirty components and diffs the virtual `Node` hierarchy returned this frame with the hierarchy returned last frame.
-Any differences are then applied as mutations to the physical heiarchy retained by the engine.
+Any differences are then applied as mutations to the physical hierarchy retained by the engine.

 For more examples, please see the [examples directory](examples/).